 Long Island architect charged in 3 of the Gilgo Beach serial killings

-A Long Island architect has been charged with murder in the deaths of three of the 11 victims in a long-unsolved string of killings known as the Gilgo Beach murders after detectives pursuing a new lead matched DNA from a pizza he ate to genetic material found on the women's remains.
+A Long Island architect was charged Friday with murder in the deaths of three of the 11 victims in a long-unsolved string of killings known as the Gilgo Beach murders after detectives pursuing a new lead say they matched DNA from a pizza he ate to genetic material found on the women's remains.

 Rex Heuermann, who has lived for decades across a bay from where the remains were found, is charged with killing Melissa Barthelemy, Megan Waterman and Amber Costello.
-He is also considered the prime suspect in the death of another woman whose body was also found bound and hidden in thick underbrush along a remote beach highway, authorities said.
+He is also considered the prime suspect in the death of a fourth woman whose body was bound and hidden in thick underbrush along a remote beach highway, authorities said.

+Investigators have said over the years that it's unlikely one person killed all 11 victims.

+Heuermann, 59, was arrested late Thursday amid a renewed investigation that first identified him as a suspect in March 2022, when detectives linked him to a pickup truck that a witness reported seeing when one of the victims disappeared in 2010.

 Heuermann's lawyer entered a not guilty plea on his behalf Friday in state court in Riverhead.
 Judge Richard Ambro ordered him jailed without bail, citing "the extreme depravity" of his alleged conduct.

-Heuermann's lawyer, Michael Brown, said they'd just learned about the charges Friday morning.
+Heuermann's lawyer, Michael Brown, said they just learned about the charges Friday morning.
 Speaking to reporters after the arraignment, he said Heuermann told him: "I didn't do this."

-Heuermann, wearing khaki pants and a gray collared shirt, did not speak in court.
+Heuermann, wearing khaki pants and a grey collared shirt, did not speak in court.

-Heuermann lives in Massapequa Park, a community just north of South Oyster Bay and the sandy stretch known as Gilgo Beach where skeletal remains were found along a remote oceanfront highway in 2010 and 2011.
+Heuermann lives in Massapequa Park, a community just north of South Oyster Bay and the sandy stretch known as Gilgo Beach where the remains were found in 2010 and 2011.
 Most of the victims were young women who had been sex workers.
-Their deaths long stumped investigators, a mystery that fueled immense public attention and led to a 2020 Netflix film, "Lost Girls."
+Their deaths long stumped investigators, a mystery that fuelled immense public attention and led to a 2020 Netflix film, "Lost Girls."

-Determining who killed them, and why, has vexed a slew of seasoned homicide detectives through several changes in police leadership.
-Last year, an interagency task force was formed with investigators from the FBI, as well as state and local police departments, aimed at solving the case.
+Determining who killed them, and why, vexed a slew of seasoned homicide detectives through several changes in police leadership.
+Last year an interagency task force was formed with investigators from the FBI, as well as state and local police departments, aimed at solving the case.

+"Ladies and gentlemen, Rex Heuermann is a demon that walks among us -- a predator that ruined families," Suffolk County police Commissioner Rodney Harrison said.
+"If not for the members of this task force, he would still be out on the streets today."

-After linking Heuermann to the pickup truck, prosecutors said investigators were able to connect him to other evidence, including the burner cellphones used to arrange meetings with the slain women, and taunting calls that a person claiming to be the killer made to one of Barthelemy's relatives using her cellphone after she disappeared in 2009.
+After connecting Heuermann to the pickup, prosecutors said, investigators were able to link him to other evidence, including burner cellphones used to arrange meetings with the slain women, and taunting calls that a person claiming to be the killer made to one of Barthelemy's relatives using her cellphone after she disappeared in 2009.

 In recent months, Heuermann sought to keep tabs on the probe and "searched obsessively" on the internet for facts about the Gilgo Beach killings, including the names of women he's accused of killing, as well as podcasts and documentaries about the case, Suffolk County District Attorney Ray Tierney said.

-Until his arrest, Heuermann continued to use burner phones, patronize sex workers and search the internet for sadistic materials, including sexually exploitive images of children, Tierney said.
-He also has access to 92 handguns, the prosecutor said.
+Until his arrest, Heuermann continued to use burner phones, patronize sex workers and search the internet for sadistic materials, including sexually exploitative images of children, Tierney said.
+He also has permits for 92 guns, the prosecutor said.

 "This is a day that is a long time in coming, and hopefully a day that will bring peace to this community and to the families -- peace that has been long overdue," New York Gov. Kathy Hochul said during an unrelated appearance on Long Island.

-The arrest came as a shock and a relief to some of the relatives after so many years of waiting for a break in the case.
+The arrest came as a shock and a relief to some of the victims' relatives.

-"I never thought they'd find this person," said Barthelemy's cousin, Amy Brotz.
+"I never thought they'd find this person," Barthelemy's cousin, Amy Brotz, said.

-The home, where Heuermann has lived since childhood, belonged to a family that had long kept to themselves, neighbours said, noting that the dilapidated property seemed out of place among rows of single family homes and well kept lawns in the small community.
+The home, where Heuermann has lived since childhood, belonged to a family that had long kept to themselves, neighbours said, noting that the dilapidated property seemed out of place among rows of single-family homes and well-kept lawns.

 Barry Auslander said the man who lived in the house commuted by train to New York City each morning, wearing a suit and tie and carrying a briefcase.

 "It was weird.
-He looked like a businessman," said Auslander.
+He looked like a businessman," Auslander said.
 "But his house is a dump."

 Heuermann, married with a daughter and a stepson, is a licensed architect with a Manhattan-based firm that, according to its website, has done store buildouts and other renovations for major retailers, offices and apartments.